A'rese

-Agharese Emokpae (born January 13, 1988) known simply as A'rese is a Nigerian actress and singer.
+A'rese Emokpae (born January 13, 1988) known simply as A'rese is a Nigerian actress, singer, and audiobook narrator.
 She first garnered attention as a stage actress starring in Bolanle Austen-Peters' Terra Kulture production Wakaa: The Musical which led her to participate in and win the first season of The Voice Nigeria.
 In 2017 she gained popularity for her lead role as Senami Minasu in Africa Magic's hit series Jemeji.
 In the same year, she released her first single "Uwe No".

 Background

 A'rese was born into the arts.
 Her grandfather is the Nigerian painter and sculptor, Erhabor Emokpae.

 Education

 A'rese attended Washington and Lee University where she first discovered her love for musical theater and dance.
 She graduated with a Bachelor of Arts degree with a major in Visual Art, specializing in Printmaking.
 After starring as "Velma Kelly" in the school's sold-out production of hit Broadway musical Chicago, she decided to pursue a career in the performing arts.
 She has been performing professionally ever since she graduated in 2010.